The Simpsons: Development

 When producer James L. Brooks was working on the television variety show The Tracey Ullman Show, he decided to include small animated sketches before and after the commercial breaks.
 Having seen one of cartoonist Matt Groening's Life in Hell comic strips, Brooks asked Groening to pitch an idea for a series of animated shorts.
 Groening initially intended to present an animated version of his Life in Hell series.
 However, Groening later realized that animating Life in Hell would require the rescinding of publication rights for his life's work.
 He therefore chose another approach while waiting in the lobby of Brooks's office for the pitch meeting, hurriedly formulating his version of a dysfunctional family that became the Simpsons.
-He named the characters after his own family members, substituting "Bart" for his own name, adopting an anagram of the word "brat".

 The Simpson family first appeared as shorts in The Tracey Ullman Show on April 19, 1987.
 Groening submitted only basic sketches to the animators and assumed that the figures would be cleaned up in production.
 However, the animators merely re-traced his drawings, which led to the crude appearance of the characters in the initial shorts.
 The animation was produced domestically at Klasky Csupo, with Wes Archer, David Silverman, and Bill Kopp being animators for the first season.
-The colorist, "Georgie" Gyorgyi Kovacs Peluce (Kovács Györgyike) made the characters yellow; as Bart, Lisa, and Maggie have no hairlines, she felt they would look strange if they were flesh-colored.
+The colorist, "Georgie" Gyorgyi Kovacs Peluce (Kovács Györgyike), made the characters yellow; as Bart, Lisa, and Maggie have no hairlines, she felt they would look strange if they were flesh-colored.
 Groening supported the decision, saying: "Marge is yellow with blue hair?
 That's hilarious — let's do it!"

 In 1989, a team of production companies adapted The Simpsons into a half-hour series for the Fox Broadcasting Company.
 The team included the Klasky Csupo animation house.
 Brooks negotiated a provision in the contract with the Fox network that prevented Fox from interfering with the show's content.
 Groening said his goal in creating the show was to offer the audience an alternative to what he called "the mainstream trash" that they were watching.
 The half-hour series premiered on December 17, 1989, with "Simpsons Roasting on an Open Fire".
-"Some Enchanted Evening" was the first full-length episode produced, but it did not broadcast until May 1990, as the last episode of the first season, because of animation problems.
+"Some Enchanted Evening" was the first full-length episode produced, but it was not broadcast until May 1990, as the last episode of the first season, because of animation problems.
 In 1992, Tracey Ullman filed a lawsuit against Fox, claiming that her show was the source of the series' success.
 The suit said she should receive a share of the profits of The Simpsons—a claim rejected by the courts.